khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 - **Symmetric**: The number of stacks in each column is equal.
 - **Asymmetric**: The number of stacks in each column is not equal.

-*Note: For both symmetric and asymmetric variants, try to avoid using more than 5 values in each category.*
+*Note: For both symmetric and asymmetric variants, try to avoid using more than 5 values in each dimension to prevent visaul complexity in the charts.*

 ### Symmetric